StockSharp/doc/en/topics/hydra/instruments_and_boards/matching_instruments_connections.md

    | **Transaq**                                                                       | **CQG Continuum**                                                                 |
    | --------------------------------------------------------------------------------- | --------------------------------------------------------------------------------- |
    | ![Designer Security mapping 01 02](../../../images/designer_security_mapping_01_02.png) | ![Designer Security mapping 01 03](../../../images/designer_security_mapping_01_03.png) |
-4. Now all downloaded data, in our case for APPLE shares, will be saved in one place
+4. Now all downloaded data, in our case for APPLE shares, will be saved in one place.